 Storage and Reheating

-Mince and Dumplings can be stored in the fridge for up to 4 days if stored under 4 degrees celsius.
+Mince and Dumplings can be stored in the:

 I usually add a dash of water to the mince mixture when reheating as it helps to keep the consistency good.

-Why not try some of my other comfort food meals like:
+Try some of my other Scottish comfort food recipes like:

 Mince and Dumplings (Traditional Scottish Recipe)